OpenChain-Project/Telco-WG/tools/openchain_telco_sbom_validator/README.md

 It is usually a good practice to install Python dependencies to a Python virtual environment.
 To be able to manage virtual environments you need to install `venv` with `sudo apt install python3-venv`.

-If you do not have a virtual environment yet cretate it with `python3 -m venv .env` and install the dependencies with `pip3 install -r requirements.txt`, if you already have a virtual environment start it with `. .env/bin/activate`.
+If you do not have a virtual environment you can create it with `python3 -m venv .env` and install the dependencies with `pip3 install -r requirements.txt`, if you already have a virtual environment start it with `. .env/bin/activate`.

 # License